Category: beauty

 At least it doesn’t look like they’ve tried to hide information.
 Like the source of their collagen.
 On that note…

-CONS / What I DON’T LIKE about Youtheory Collagen
+The BAD: What I DON’T LIKE about Youtheory Collagen

 On the product’s Amazon page, it states that the product is “Dairy-free, Soy-free and contains No Gluten Ingredients.”
 But they also claim that they source their collagen from bovine + “may also use sources from fish and/or chicken” (scroll down to the quality first area of the Amazon infographic).